k0sproject/k0s/docs/worker-node-config.md

   requesting user must have the `system:node:<nodeName>` name and be a member of the `system:nodes` group, and the certificate's common name must be identical to the requesting user name.
+- The requested DNS names and IP addresses don't identify the cluster's control plane or other in-cluster services: no IP address may be inside the service CIDR(s), and no DNS name may be `kubernetes`, `kubernetes.default`, or a name within the `svc` or cluster domains.
 - The node exists in the cluster.
 - The requested DNS names and IP addresses are all listed in the node's `status.addresses`.